signalogic/SigSRF_SDK/mediaTest_readme.md

 Note that sox channels start with 1, if you specify 0 then sox auto-generates a "perfect silence" output.

 The source Tnn.wav files are 16 kHz 16-bit signed PCM format, originally published by ITU as part of the G.722.2 wideband codec standard.
-Not all of the Tnn.wav files are included in the Rar packages or Docker containers.
-If you want a copy of these please contact Signalogic and let u know.
+Not all of the Tnn.wav files are included in the Rar packages or Docker containers, but you can create them by splitting them out for Nchan21.wav.
+If for some reason you need a copy from Signalogic please contact us and let us know.

 <a name="coCPUCodecTestMeasurement"></a>
 ### coCPU Codec Test & Measurement

-As explained on the SigSRF page, coCPU refers to Texas Instruments, FPGA, neural net, or other non x86 CPUs available in a server, typically on a PCIe card.  coCPUs are typically used to (i) "front" incoming network or USB data and perform real-time, latency-sensitive processing, or (ii) accelerate computationally intensive operations (e.g. convolutions in a deep learning application).
+As explained on the [SigSRF page](https://github.com/signalogic/SigSRF_SDK), coCPU refers to Texas Instruments, FPGA, neural net, or other non x86 CPUs available in a server, typically on a PCIe card.  coCPUs are typically used to (i) "front" incoming network or USB data and perform real-time, latency-sensitive processing, or (ii) accelerate computationally intensive operations (e.g. convolutions in a deep learning application).

 For transcoding, coCPU cores can be used to achieve extremely high capacity per box, for example in applications where power consumption and/or box size is constrained.
 The following command lines specify Texas Insstruments c66x coCPU cores <sup>1</sup>.
 The first one does the same EVS WB test as above, and the second one does an EVS NB test.
 Both produce .wav files that contain a variety of speech, music, and other sounds that demonstrate fidelity and high definition achieved by wideband EVS encoding: